-There are openings in all the workshops listed on this page.
+There are openings in all the workshops and lectures listed on this page.

 This workshop will offer students instruction and hands-on experimentation with a variety of appropriate resist techniques (such as itajime, and arashi shibori).
 Students will learn the recipes for degumming silks and mordanting for silks in preparation for plant dyeing.
 Finally, students will apply colour from plant dyes, layering colour upon pattern over the course of four days.

 This workshop presents the embroiderer with a chance to learn the stitches of the Banjara and to gain an understanding of the Banjara approach to constructing geometric pattern on a field of cloth.
 Bonnie will teach with reference to both contemporary and historic pieces from the Maiwa Collection.